trifoil/TONK/README.md

 The hull can rotate on the three axis, depending on the terrain and how the vehicle moves.

 The gimbal, however is only allowed to work on two axis :
-* azimuth angle (around z-axis)
+* Azimuth angle (around z-axis)
-* elevation angle (around y-axis)
+* Elevation angle (around y-axis)

 The sensors are
-* the three axis inclinometer
+* The three axis inclinometer
-* angles sensors from the turret ring and gun elevation
+* Angles sensors from the turret ring and gun elevation

 The algorithm is quite tricky because we work with 3D.